jeroenvdmbrugge/SDS-CP012-ai-adventure-game/README.md

 # Welcome to the SuperDataScience Community Project!
-Welcome to the California Housing Prediction repository! 🎉
+Welcome to the AI Text Based Adventure Game repository! 🎉

 This project is a collaborative initiative brought to you by SuperDataScience, a thriving community dedicated to advancing the fields of data science, machine learning, and AI.
 We are excited to have you join us in this journey of learning, experimentation, and growth.